 Estimates place the global residential mortgage market at $31 trillion.
 With 66 percent America having a mortgage on their house as much as 70% of the populations in the UK and China, mortgages are perhaps the area in which Financial Institution's most closely interact with the average consumer.
 This means that they are a particularly sensitive pain point, and more exposed than others to the public.

 The average time between submitting a home loan application and reaching settlement is 30-60 days .
-This period involves a complicated chain including customers, mortgage brokers, bank officers, originators, warehouse lenders, underwriters, solicitors, real estate agents, and more.
+This period involves a complicated chain including customers, mortgage brokers, compliance officers, originators, warehouse lenders, underwriters, solicitors, real estate agents, and more.

 Moreover, the average mortgage closing costs sit at around 2 to 5 percent of a property's value, meaning on a $250, 000 home, a buyer could pay anything from $5000 to $12500 just to obtain the mortgage.